zentrope/clj-zentrope-wq/README.md

  * Maybe change start/stop to create!/destroy! or something more
    Clojure-like, and less Erlang-like.

+ * How about a function passed in with a queue that gets invoked when there's an exception?
+Similar to the "agent" API.

  * Make sure things are shutdown properly by adding JVM shutdown hooks.